hamburgersct/rich-master-chef/README.md

 ## Overview

+- The cook has three day limits to run the restaurant
 - Budget per day, grows by the profit made in the previous day if wins the game
 - Different ingredients & their prices
-- Total time in a day
-- Recipe time & their sale prices
+- Recipe processing costs & their sale prices
 - Earnings for the day